Notice of Emergency Rule:

 Jackson County Voters Elect to Permit Alcoholic Beverages

 Sales Options Approved by Voters Will Expand Choices of License Types in Jackson County On November 14, 2017, Jackson County held a local option election pursuant to Chapter 567, Florida Statutes, in which a majority of registered voters approved of permitting alcoholic beverages containing more than 6.243 percent of alcohol by volume to be sold by the drink on the licensed premises of retail vendors.
 Previously, retail vendor premises located within Jackson County and holding a license issued by the Division of Alcoholic Beverages and Tobacco were restricted to sales by the package in sealed containers for consumption off the premises where sold, or if offered by the drink for consumption on the premises, restricted to sales of alcoholic beverages containing no more than 6.243 percent of alcohol by volume.
 Pursuant to section 567.12, F.S., any resident of Jackson County shall have the right to test the legality and regularity of the election by suit in equity in the circuit court of the county.
 Florida law requires such suit to test the validity of the local option election to be filed within 90 days after the recording of the declaration of the result of the election in the minutes of the board of county commissioners.
-Current licensees and license applicants will be eligible for the additional sales options approved by Jackson County voters upon expiration of the 90-day period if no challenge is filed related to the validity of the election.
 HOW DOES THIS IMPACT MY LICENSE OPTIONS IN JACKSON COUNTY?
 The holder of a 1APS, 1COP.
 2APS, or 2COP license will be authorized to sell malt or vinous beverages containing more than 6.243 percent of alcohol by volume so long as the products are permitted to be sold in Florida within the restrictions of the license type currently held.
 The holder of a series 3BPS quota alcoholic beverage license, which is restricted to sales by the package only, may apply to change the license to a 6COP license series to permit the sale of any alcoholic beverages by the drink for consumption on the premises.
 Applicants and current licensees also may consider one of several special license types in the 6COP series which are authorized for the sale of intoxicating liquors by the drink for consumption on the premises, such as a special food service establishment license (6COP-SFS).
 Click here to view a list of the types of licenses eligible for the sale of alcoholic beverages by the drink for consumption on the licensed premises.
 Note that several specialty license types featured on the list may require special qualifications which must be met prior to the issuance of the license.
 HOW CAN I APPLY FOR A LICENSE OR FOR A CHANGE TO A LICENSE SERIES?
 The application and instructions to apply for an alcoholic beverage license or a change in license series are available through the Department of Business and Professional Regulation’s Application Center.
 Completed applications may be submitted to any district office of the Division – for office locations, click here.